Azure/pcs-config-dotnet/DEVELOPMENT.md

 Steps using Visual Studio 2017:

-1. Open the solution using the `pcs-uiconfig.sln` file.
+1. Open the solution using the `pcs-ui-config.sln` file.
 1. When the solution is loaded, right click on the `WebService` project, select `Properties` and go to the `Debug` section.
 1. Add a new environment variable with name